What is Psychology?

 - you are addicted to alcohol or other drugs, or struggle with other compulsive behaviors

 - you chronically feel anxious or depressed, or have occasions of suicidal thoughts

-- learning disability and need an assessment
+- you potentially have a learning disability and need a formal assessment

 - you have difficulties with a complicated grief reaction to the loss of a loved one

 - you are faced with a career change and need vocational advice and assessment